milonmaze/privacy-terms-observatory-beta/www.researchgate.net/business-service-terms.md

 www.researchgate.net
-Checking if the site connection is secure www.researchgate.net needs to review the security of your connection before proceeding.
+Verifying you are human.
+This may take a few seconds.
+Verification is taking longer than expected.
+Check your Internet connection and refresh the page if the issue persists.
-Ray ID: 84989d566b9efb34
+Ray ID: 8a113f9c3a7d1688
 Performance & security by Cloudflare